markosthabit/logic-lens-frontend/README.md

 ### UI/UX Improvements

+- Color-Code flagged parts of the text, with the same colors of the fallacies.
 - Enhance component spacing and visual hierarchy
 - Implement dark/light theme toggle
 - Add animations for state transitions